 Problems similar to that identified in relation to transparency and non-discrimination also apply in this area regarding co-ordinating effects and the possible promotion or facilitation of tacit collusion.
 The revelation of business processes, efficiencies and indeed strategies to competitors can be mitigated by appropriate control of the information.
-Therefore the publication of information by NRAs is conditioned in the sense that it has to contribute to an open and competitive market, while national and Community rules on commercial confidentiality are respected.45 The identification of cross subsidy through the use of accounting separation will see SMP Guidelines, OJ C 165, 11.7.2002, p.6.
+Therefore the publication of information by NRAs is conditioned in the sense that it has to contribute to an open and competitive market, while national and Community rules on commercial confidentiality are respected.45 The identification of cross subsidy through the use of accounting separation will often require finely balanced decisions regarding the allocation of joint and common costs which are very frequent in electronic communication markets.

+44 See SMP Guidelines, OJ C 165, 11.7.2002, p.6.